Arthur S. Carpender: World War II

 Carpender oversaw the Seventh Fleet's operations during the early stages of Operation Cartwheel, MacArthur's advance towards the main Japanese base at Rabaul.
 A crisis arose during the Battle of Finschhafen, when Carpender became reluctant to reinforce the Australian position.
 As the situation at Finschhafen became increasingly precarious, Lieutenant General Sir Edmund Herring grew frustrated with Carpender's attitude, and appealed to Blamey, who in turn took up the matter with MacArthur.
 On 29 September 1943, Carpender agreed to use high-speed transports to send an additional battalion to Finschhafen, and the crisis passed.
 Carpender told Lieutenant General Frank Berryman that he "resented the implication that Uncle Sam's Navy was letting [the Australians] down at Finschhafen."

 Carpender was replaced by Admiral Thomas C. Kinkaid on 26 November 1943.
 For his services in the Southwest Pacific, he was awarded the Army Distinguished Service Medal by MacArthur, and the Legion of Merit by the Navy.
 He was also appointed an honorary Commander of the Order of the British Empire on the recommendation of the Australian government, and a Grand Officer of the Order of Orange-Nassau by the Netherlands.
 He returned to the United States, where he commanded the Ninth Naval District from 3 January 1944 until 31 August 1945, for which he was awarded a second Legion of Merit.

 Later life

 Carpender's last naval assignment was as Coordinator of Public Relations in the Office of the Secretary of the Navy from 28 May 1946.
 He retired from the Navy on 1 November 1946, with a tombstone promotion to the rank of admiral.
+He lived in retirement in Washington, D.C. until his death.

+In 1948, he was elected Superintendent of the private, college-prep school Admiral Farragut Academy in Pine Beach, New Jersey (today located in St. Petersburg, Florida), succeeding Brig.
+Gen. C. S. Bradford.

+Personal life

+On 30 April 1912, Carpender married Helena Bleecker Neilson, who was also from New Brunswick.
+Their marriage produced no children.

-He lived in retirement in Washington, D.C. until his death on 10 January 1960, and was buried in Arlington National Cemetery.
+Carpender died in Washington on 10 January 1960, and was buried in Arlington National Cemetery.
 His papers are held by the New Jersey Historical Society.